Docosahexaenoic acid: Use as a food additive

 DHA is widely used as a food supplement.
 It was first used primarily in infant formulas.
 In 2019, the US Food and Drug Administration published qualified health claims for DHA.

-Some manufactured DHA is a vegetarian product extracted from algae, and it competes on the market with fish oil that contains DHA and other omega-3s such as EPA.
+Some manufactured DHA is a vegetarian product extracted from algae, and it competes on the market with fish oil that contains DHA and other omega−3s such as EPA.
 Both fish oil and DHA are odorless and tasteless after processing as a food additive.

 Studies of vegetarians and vegans

 Vegetarian diets typically contain limited amounts of DHA, and vegan diets typically contain no DHA.
 In preliminary research, algae-based supplements increased DHA levels.
-While there is little evidence of adverse health or cognitive effects due to DHA deficiency in adult vegetarians or vegans, breast milk levels remain a concern for supplying adequate DHA to the developing fetus.
+While there is little evidence of adverse health or cognitive effects due to DHA deficiency in adult vegetarians or vegans, breast milk levels remain a concern for supplying adequate DHA to the infant.

 DHA and EPA in fish oils

-Fish oil is widely sold in capsules containing a mixture of omega-3 fatty acids, including EPA and DHA.
+Fish oil is widely sold in capsules containing a mixture of omega−3 fatty acids, including EPA and DHA.
 Oxidized fish oil in supplement capsules may contain lower levels of EPA and DHA.
 Light, oxygen exposure, and heat can all contribute to oxidation of fish oil supplements.
 Buying a quality product that is kept cold in storage and then keeping it in a refrigerator can help minimize oxidation.

-Hypothesized role in human evolution

-An abundance of DHA in seafood has been suggested as being helpful in the development of a large brain, though other researchers claim a terrestrial diet could also have provided the necessary DHA.
+Recommended daily DHA intake for children

+As optimal DHA level is important for brain development and maturation, there are established daily recommendations for DHA intake in children.

+The table below shows the daily DHA / DHA + EPA intake recommended for children of different ages:

+Experts recommend DHA intake of 10–12 mg/day for children 12–24 months, 100–150 mg/day of DHA+EPA for children 2–4 years old and 150–200 mg/day of DHA+EPA for children 4–6 years old.